Spatial Improvements in ParcelMap BC

 - Duplicate cadastral ties already exist in the fabric.

-- When a suitable cadastral tie may be used the ParcelMap BC Operations Team to conduct spatial improvements.
+- When a suitable cadastral tie may be used by the ParcelMap BC Operations Team to conduct spatial improvements.

 If your organization is interested in submitting cadastral ties to ParcelMap BC, please contact email@example.com to receive a detailed guide and worksheet template on the attribution required for submission.